bg

 • Do I need XRP to activate a new wallet?

 Yes, the XRP Ledger requires a minimum reserve of 10 XRP to activate a new wallet address.
-This reserve protects the network from spam and is locked in your wallet.
+This reserve protects the network from spam and remains locked in your wallet.
 The required amount can be changed by network validators.

 Our website uses cookies.
 Our Cookie Policy